 The research in the Sui Lab mainly focuses on developing superior diagnostic and therapeutic techniques for biomedical purposes.
-We synthesize small organic molecules and biocompatible and biodegradable polymers with predesigned functions, and then employ them to fabricate smart nanosystems loaded with various agents via stimuli-responsive and self-immolative linkers, serving as diagnostic and/or therapeutic techniques for the treatment of human diseases including cancers and neurological disorders.
+We synthesize small organic molecules and biocompatible and biodegradable polymers with predesigned functions, and then employ them to fabricate smart nanosystems loaded with various agents via stimuli-responsive and self-immolating linkers, serving as diagnostic and/or therapeutic techniques for the treatment of human diseases including cancers and neurological disorders.
 Owing to the multidisciplinary nature of the research projects, students working in the Sui Lab will have the opportunity to learn a broad range of skills and expertise in organic synthesis, polymer chemistry, spectroscopy, multiphoton fluorescence, materials characterization, nanotechnology, electron microscopy, optical microscopy, biochemistry, molecular biology, cellular biology, animal studies, and biomedical engineering.

 1. Targeted drug delivery